 8.1.
-Validations during Collection of Metering Data from Manually Read Interval Metering Installations
+Validations during cCollection of mMetering dData from Manually Read iInterval mMetering iInstallations

-The Validations to be performed by MDPs responsible for the collection of interval metering data from manually read metering installations are as follows:
+The Validations to be performed by MDPs responsible for the collection of interval metering data from mManually rRead metering installations are as follows:

 - (a) The Meter Serial ID matches the recorded Meter Serial ID. - (b) The security of the metering installation is intact, e.g. meter seals in place and in good order. - (c) The time synchronisation of the metering installation is correct to EST inclusive of any load control devices.